 Students Organizations will not sign contracts in order to secure services of performing artists, vendors, and or entertainment.
 Organizations signing contracts do so in their own name - not in the name of Touro University Nevada.
-Contracts require the universities permission.
-Submit contracts for Dean of Students approval prior to signing documents.
+Contracts require the university's permission.
+Submit contracts for Dean of Students' approval prior to signing documents.

 Ultimate responsibility for any actions at a student organization event rests with the organization.
-Individual students are at all times accountable to the University while attending on-campus, off-campus and overnight events.
+Individual students are at all times accountable to the University and the Student Conduct Code while attending on-campus, off-campus and overnight events.